 William Martyn was the collector of wine duty in Poole and we know that some wine was stored at Athelhampton.
 The wine cellar door was widened to accommodate barrels and it is from this room that 'Tap, tap, tap, metal on metal' can be heard'.

-Reported a few times in the gardens is the fleeting sighting of a soldier, reports differ on the age of uniform, but likely either World War.
+Reported a few times in the gardens is the fleeting sighting of a soldier, reports differ on the uniform, but likely one of the World Wars.
 Troops were billeted at Athelhampton in the run-up to D-day, could this be an explanation?

 A recent newcomer to Athelhampton, a lady who says "hello".
 Perhaps with the sale of Athelhampton's furniture, some upset has been caused.
 Three staff members since July this year, lone working, have been spoken to by this woman's voice.